kunai-project/kunai/README.md

 A simple expemple could be: `struct foo` has been renamed to `struct bar` between two versions, so even if the underlying probe's code handling the structure does not change, the probe needs to be aware the structure `bar` has the same layout as `foo`.

 Making the eBPF probes working on yet unsupported kernels is often more compicated than this, but I hope you got the idea.
-All this to say that if Kunai does not work on your system, **don't freak out !** Simply **open an issue**, give your OS/kernel version and we will try to make that work for you.
+All this to say that if Kunai does not work on your system, **don't freak out !**.
+Simply **open an issue**, give your **OS/kernel** version and we will try to make that work for you.

 So far, Kunai has been tested on the following **OS/kernels** with success.
 Feel free to make a PR with this table modified if you tested it sucessfully on other systems.

-## Minimum Kernel Version

-* Tested until: 5.4

 ## Prerequisites